TomzxCode/llm-conversations-viewer/docs/architecture.md

 - All processing happens client-side
 - No network requests to external servers
-- Data stored only in browser localStorage
+- Data stored only in browser IndexedDB
 - No analytics or tracking

 ### File Validation